This post shares with you tried-and-true tips for how to pass the BTLPT.

 It’s ideal to possess some “education” background for this part because the email and essay parts will be in the context of education.

-- Practice writing a lesson plan in the BTLPT format, and don’t deviate too much from it.
+- Knowing how to pass the BTLPT means writing a lesson plan in the BTLPT format which you shouldn’t deviate from too much.
 Make sure your lesson plan is student-centered, hands-on, and includes a formal/informal assessment.

 - For the essay, construct it as you would an essay in English.
 Have an introduction, two or three main idea paragraphs with supporting details, and a conclusion that sums up the main point.